 Universal credit is part of the Government’s Welfare Reform.
-It is a new benefit that is replacing 6 existing benefits with a single monthly payment if you are out of work or on a low income.
+It is a new benefit that has replaced 6 existing benefits with a single monthly payment if you are out of work or on a low income.

 Details about Universal Credit can be found on the Understanding Universal Credit Website.

 Universal Credit has replaced –

 - Income Support

 - Working Tax Credit

 - Child Tax Credit

 Hyndburn became a full service area on 14 February 2018.

 Universal Credit Full Service